 Predators are masters at a wide variety of melee and ranged weapons.
 They see in infrared and are much bigger and stronger than humans, standing at about seven feet tall.
 Some of their known weapons include a shoulder-mounted laser cannon known as a Plasma Caster, numerous wrist gauntlets, a retractable spearblade/staff known as a Combi-Staff or Combi-Stick, throwing disks that can cut through almost anything called Smartdiscs, and nets of thin mesh that can cut through the trapped foe.
+All of their blades have been shown to easily cut through steel doors and tank armor.
 They have beyond human intelligence levels.
 Their suits have a chameleon power that allows them to turn nearly invisible, showing only a faint outline.
 These suit are the holding place for all their weapons as well as the bomb and survival gear kits.
 They are unsurpassed as hunters and evidence suggest they hunt many kinds of giant alien monsters and possibly hunted even the dinosaurs.

 It is unknown how long the Predators have possessed their advanced technology, since they have been using it since well before the Ancient Egyptian era on Earth.
 However, it is safe to assume that the Predators did not always possess the technology that they have had for centuries as it would technically be impossible.